jroivas/sic/sic.md

     bigint d = a + b;
     d += c;

-For machine word size, there's two types:
+In case it's specificly needed there's two types for machine word size:

 - isize: signed machine word size (32/64 bits)
 - usize: unsigned machine word size (32/64 bits)

 These can be used to produce optimal code for the target architecture.
+Should not be used in portable code.

 ## Integer overflow